nathan-carmichael/lw-feaopt-py/README.md

-# ShepherdLab LW FEA-OPT
+# ShepherdLab LW FEA-OPT (Python)

-A lightweight, pure-MATLAB toolkit for **finite element analysis** and **stress-ratio thickness optimisation** of 2-D frame and truss structures.
-Designed to be readable, hackable, and easy to extend.
+A lightweight, pure-Python toolkit for **finite element analysis** and **stress-ratio thickness optimisation** of 2-D frame and truss structures.
+Ported from the original MATLAB implementation, designed to be readable, hackable, and easy to extend.

 ## Features